Fiverr is a global digital marketplace that now currently has three million services with a trademark of $5 gig.

 Lastly, I highlighted the important parts of the entire description which I want readers to focus on.

-From these, you can learn how to make a template of your own that covers everything from benefits to education, notices, and your edge.
-Try it out!
+From there, you can learn how to make a template of your own that covers everything from benefits to education, notices, and your edge.

 5 – Do not Forget Tags/Keywords

-In Fiverr, like Google, it also indexes its gigs and users according to relevance so the more relevant your target keywords are, the better it will fare in rankings.
+Fiverr, like Google, also indexes its gigs and users according to relevance so the more relevant your target keywords are, the better it will fare in rankings.

 6 – Under-promise, Over-deliver

-The best way to make an impression last a lifetime and create loyalty, return clients?
-OVER-DELIVER regardless of whatever benefits you’ve listed on your description.
+OVER-DELIVER regardless of whatever benefits you’ve listed in your description.

-When they need this 500 world article, make sure it’s spell-checked.
+When they need this 500-word article, make sure it’s spell-checked.
 You can even offer a few buffer words.

 If you offer video gigs, make sure they represent the right quality they want and offer limited revisions (videos are more difficult to create than articles).

-If you’re on SEO, surprise them with more backlinks on their expected reports.
-Give discounts!
+If you offer SEO services, surprise them with more backlinks on their expected reports.

 The Insider’s Intel to Fiverr Rankings